Xiaomi YU7: Specifications

-The YU7 is a 5.0 m long mid-large crossover SUV built on Xiaomi's Modena platform shared with the SU7 sedan.
+The YU7 is a 5.0 m long mid-large SUV built on Xiaomi's Modena platform shared with the SU7 sedan.
 Xiaomi says it has an extra long L113 dimension, distance between the front axle and brake pedal, of 680. mm.
 Xiaomi says the vehicle underwent 539 days of real-world road testing covering a total of 6490000 km, and for a total of 10620000 km of all testing covered by 653 test cars.
 The YU7 Max covered 3944 km in a 24-hour endurance test with speeds exceeding 210. km/h, intended to challenge high speed efficiency, long battery life, fast charging, and cooling.

 Exterior

 The front consists of a lower air intake flanked by air curtain vents.
 A vent above the headlights leads to an exit farther down the clamshell hood near the windshield.
 Xiaomi claims that clamshell hood, which measures 1960x1587 mm, is the largest aluminium hood on a mass-produced vehicle at 3.11 m2, and reduces the drag coefficient by 2 counts and is almost half the weight of a conventional steel design.
 The doors have flush door handles which are illuminated and use an inward-folding mechanism, and can be unlocked using a smartphone's UWB connection.
 It also has frameless side mirrors and six wheel options with 19 to 21-inch sizes.
 The rear features a sloping design with a wing-type spoiler ahead of a 22° ducktail lip spoiler which integrates the taillights, which follow a similar strip design as the SU7.
 It is available in nine colors including Emerald Green Metallic, Lava Orange, Titanium Silver Metallic, and Pearl White.
 Xiaomi says the YU7-exclusive Emerald Green Metallic paint color is inspired by Columbian emeralds and is painted through a double-layer spraying process involving three different metallic and pearlescent paints.

 Xiaomi says it made over 40 aerodynamic optimizations which reduced drag by 78 counts to 0.245 C_{d}, increasing range on the CLTC test cycle by 59 km.
 This includes 18 counts from active grille shutters which increases range by 14 km alone, 15 counts for the rear spoilers, respectively, and 20 counts from wheel well vents, spats, and spoke design.